Morgan County, Indiana: Government

 The county government is a constitutional body granted specific powers by the Constitution of Indiana and the Indiana Code.
 The county council is the fiscal branch of the county government and controls spending and revenue collection.
 Four Council members are elected from county districts, and three are elected at-large by the entire county electorate.
 The council members serve four-year terms and are responsible for setting salaries, the annual budget and special spending.
 The council has limited authority to impose local taxes, in the form of optional income taxes and the property tax levy that is subject to state level approval, excise taxes and service taxes.

 The executive body of the county; commissioners are elected county-wide to staggered four-year terms.
 One commissioner serves as president.
 The commissioners execute acts legislated by the council, collect revenue and manage the county government.

 The county maintains a small claims court that handles civil cases.
 The judge on the court is elected to a term of four years and must be a member of the Indiana Bar Association.
 The judge is assisted by a constable who is elected to a four-year term.
 In some cases, court decisions can be appealed to the state level circuit court.

 The county has other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor and circuit court clerk.
 These officers are elected to four-year terms.
 Members elected to county government positions are required to declare party affiliations and be residents of the county.

 Each township has a trustee who administers rural fire protection and ambulance service, provides poor relief and manages cemetery care, among other duties.
 The trustee is assisted in these duties by a three-member township board.
 The trustees and board members are elected to four-year terms.

-Morgan County is split between Indiana's fourth and ninth districts; Indiana Senate districts 35 and 37; and Indiana House of Representatives districts 47 and 91.
+Morgan County is the southernmost county within Indiana's fourth district; the only intact county within Indiana Senate district 37; and is split between Indiana House of Representatives districts 57 and 60.